This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Is a transition period required between the last use of a prohibited substance in the buffer zone and the time when the bees are feeding?
 (124, 278)

 No. There is no set transition period required for the apiary buffer zone.
-No prohibited substances, other than fertilizers (see 7.1.10), can be present when bees are foraging.
-As such, consideration must be given to chemically persistent materials previously applied that could still present harm to the bees.
-For example, the nectar and pollen of plants grown from seed treated with neonicotinoid pesticides can contain residues of the pesticide.
+No prohibited substances, other than fertilizers (see Clause 7.1.10), can be present when bees are foraging.
+As such, consideration must be given to chemically persistent materials previously applied (e.g., seed treatments) that could still present harm to the bees.

-Does any use of a prohibited substance within 3000 metres of an apiary automatically disqualify the honey from achieving compliance with the standard?
+Does any use of a prohibited substance within 3 km of an apiary automatically disqualify the honey from achieving compliance with the standard?
 (115.1, 297)

-No – not always.
-All types of fertilizers are allowed.
-However, sewage sludge, GE crops and agricultural pesticides that prohibited by the standard, including systemic seed treatments, are not allowed (7.1.5).
+No. All types of fertilizers are allowed.
+However, sewage sludge, GE crops and agricultural pesticides that are prohibited by the standard, including systemic seed treatments, are not allowed (Clauses 7.1.5 and 7.1.10).
 Other sources of potential contaminants should be assessed as to the level of risk they present.
-For example, if the risk of contamination is low, products prohibited by the Standard that are used by households within the buffer zone and be tolerated.
+For example, if the risk of contamination is low, products prohibited by the Standard that are used by households within the buffer zone can be tolerated.

 What potential sources of contaminants within the buffer zone need to be considered?
 (115.2)